Qumulo/terraform-provider-qumulo/README.md

 ## Supported Features
 - API Authentication
 - Cluster Name
-- Monitoring
+- Monitoring (MQ)
-- SSL/SSL CA
+- SSL & SSL CA
-- LDAP
+- LDAP Server
-- AD
+- Active Directory
-- NFS Exports
+- NFS Exports & Settings
-- SMB
+- SMB Server & Shares
+- Roles
+- Time Configuration
+- Directory Quotas

 ## To Run Acceptance Tests
 First, set the following environment variables, specifying the host and port of the cluster you wish to test on, and the appropriate credentials to log in to that cluster